kytos/documentation/tutorials/napps/publishing_your_own_napp.rst

 How upload your NApp
 ********************

-Now that your NApp is ready to be uploaded you must to use ``kytos-utils`` command.
+Now that your NApp is ready to be uploaded, you must to use ``kytos-utils`` command.

 .. code-block:: bash

   $ kytos napps upload <username>/published_napp

-Or if you current directory has a kytos.json you can to use:
+Or if you current directory has a kytos.json you can use:

 .. code-block:: bash